Open Close

 To benefit from a loan at the most favourable conditions, you should not accept the first offer that comes along.
 Instead, you can always get support from Miro Kredit AG from Basel.
 No matter whether you need the loan for furniture, a renovation, further education, the purchase of a car or other nice things in life: We will help you find a suitable one for yourself.

-We attach great importance to ensuring that the offer is fully geared to your needs.
-To benefit from our expertise in this area, all you have to do is fill out an application with all the relevant data, which we make available to you on our website.
-Within 24 hours, you will be informed about the decision for the favourable loan.
+We attach great importance to ensuring that the offer is fully orientated towards your needs.
+To benefit from our expertise in this area, all you have to do is fill out a credit application with all the relevant data, which we make available to you on our website.
+Within 2-3 working days you will be informed of the decision regarding your favourable credit application.

 How do I recognise the seriousness of an offer?

 If you entrust us with the search for a favourable credit offer for you, you can assume that the offers are always reputable.
-However, if you want to obtain your own credit offer, you should be able to check the seriousness of the provider on your own.
-For this purpose, we provide you with a list that will help you to distinguish reputable credit brokers from dubious ones in the future.
+However, if you would like to obtain your own loan offer, you should be able to check the reliability of the provider yourself.

 Is a personal loan for private individuals better than leasing?